nus-cs2103-AY1920S1/duke/docs/README.md

 List the tasks you have in your current list of tasks.

+### Finding tasks
+Duke let's you enter tasks that you have entered previously based on the keyword in your search.

 ### Mark tasks as completed
 When you finish a task, you can indicate that you have completed it.